Cosmic Scale splash

 Who makes Cosmic Scale?

 Cosmic Scale is made by Kyle, the solo developer behind OakTree Games.
-Every line of code, every pixel of every sprite, every recipe, and every weekly devlog is written and built by one person — typically on Saturdays and late evenings after his first child is down for the night.
+Every line of code, every sprite hand-finished, every recipe, and every weekly devlog is written and built by one person — typically on Saturdays and late evenings after his first child is down for the night.

 When is Cosmic Scale releasing?